 Our Digital Media Development: 3D Environments course offers you the chance to become a developer of these virtual worlds for the growing gaming, heritage and education industries.
 And with an open mind and powerful tools at your disposal there has never been a more exciting time to study this rich and interactive area of design and creative technology.

 The hub of the three-year course is our superbly equipped, hi-tech Digital Design Studio where you focus on creating 3D environments in Unreal and/or Unity software for virtual reality (VR) and augmented reality (AR).
 You also build confidence in creating, modelling and showing new ideas within a production team and gain industry-relevant experience working on live projects for real clients.

 Year 1 gives you a solid grounding in the core principles of communication, 3D modelling and the integration of digital media among other topics.
 In addition, you focus on design and development of websites, apps, games, VR/AR, 3D visualisation and the principles of interactivity.
-You take on three short projects, seeing a design from initial vision right through to prototype, giving you the confidence and experience to complete your own projects to a high industry standard.
+Modules include 3D Modelling Principles, World Building and Rendering & Animation.

 In Year 2, you develop practice in 3D modelling, scene design, animation, game production, 3D environments for game or heritage, VR/AR content and production solutions for specific media platforms.
 You have the chance to work on commercial projects for real clients, increasing your future employability.